bjcull/bjcull.github.com/_posts/2017-05-30-enable-entity-framework-core-migrations-visual-studio-2017.md

         <DotNetCliToolReference Include="Microsoft.EntityFrameworkCore.Tools.DotNet" Version="1.0.0" />
     </ItemGroup>

-4. Create your User Entity
+**4. Create your User Entity**

-Create a new folder called entities and add a new class to it called `User.cs`.
+Create a new folder called `entities` and add a new class to it called `User.cs`.
 I normally create a separate project to hold my entities called "[SolutionName].Domain", but you can place this new class in your data project if you like.
 Here's the code:

     public class User : IdentityUser
     {
     }

-5. Create your Database Context
+**5. Create your Database Context**

 Add a new class to your data project called `[SolutionName]Context.cs`.
 I'm calling mine `EFMigrations2017Context.cs`.
 PS, if you're not using ASP.NET Identity then you'd inherit from `DbContext` instead of `IdentityDbContext<>`.
 Here's the code: